Jaydee94/compute-check/backend/README.md

 ## Description

 This is the backend of compute-check.
+It provides a REST-API for the Web-UI.